neverfap-deluxe/nfd-api/content/content_podcast/_index.md

 It's a light-hearted take on what you can do to help yourself overcome porn addiction, as I offer hilariously inappropriate advice based on my own experiences with the fap.

-Although in all seriousness, it also does cover a wide range of very serious topics in an approachable way, so there's certainly a lot to learn in terms of appreciable recovery advice and mental health best practice.
+Although in all seriousness, it also does cover a wide range of serious topics in an approachable way, so there's certainly a lot to learn in terms of appreciable recovery advice and mental health best practice.

 It's available on iTunes, Castbox and Spotify.